-The brief for this July shoot was to capture the spirit of whole-animal, live-fire cooking in a beautiful Colorado setting in order to promote Cochon555’s Heritage Fire Acreage Farms event on August 11, 2019 on my @newdenizen Instagram page.
-(NOTE: See the end of this post for a discount code on tickets.)
+The brief for this July shoot was to capture the spirit of whole-animal, live-fire cooking in a beautiful Colorado setting in order to promote Cochon555’s Heritage Fire Acreage Farms event on my @newdenizen Instagram page.

 I was approached by the PR firm working with Heritage Fire to run a giveaway for the event.
 However, it was challenging to figure out how to represent the outdoor cooking event prior to it happening, but necessary since I only post my own photos on my Instagram feed.